zzzhehao/Immu-pre/Meiners et al..md

 - @chauche2020
 - Non-natural truncation of HpARI: first 2 domains
 - Lower affinity to IL-33 than original form
-- MOW: Bind to and stabilize IL-33, preventing its degradation, mentaining IL-33 in its active form.
+- MOW: Stabilize IL-33, preventing its degradation, mentaining IL-33 in its active form.

 ### Mouse Line